-We anticipate issuing an unqualified audit opinion as detailed in Appendix E.
+We have substantially completed our audit of your financial statements and subject to outstanding queries being resolved, we anticipate issuing an unqualified audit opinion as detailed in Appendix E.

 Our approach to materiality

 The concept of materiality is fundamental to the preparation of the financial statements and the audit process and applies not only to the monetary misstatements but also to disclosure requirements and adherence to acceptable accounting practice and applicable law.